PugtgYosuky/emotone/README.md

 - The sections 'Imports', 'Variables', should always be run first.

 - To train the classifier, change the weights of the LSTM (Evolve LSTM) or generate tunes, the "Variable post-training LSTM" must be run before them.

+### References

+The project was heavily based on the work of Lucas N. Ferreira and Jim Whitehead, their work can be accessed at https://arxiv.org/abs/2103.06125.